Skip to main content

 });

 You can call this mutation when the user logs in from a useEffect hook.
-Once the mutation succeeds we store the Convex document ID representing the user in the component state.
+After the mutation succeeds you can update local state to reflect that the user has been stored.

 src/useStoreUserEffect.ts